 Making a reservation:

-Patrons wanting to use a table in the library for study will request the appointment using the LibCal Seats software, 24 hours in advance.
+Patrons wanting to use a table in the library for study will request the appointment using the LibCal Seats software.
 The link is below, but please read all the information before reserving.
-One in-library reservation can be made per week.
+Eight, three-hour, in-library reservations can be made per week.
 Please note: You will need a smartphone or laptop to check-in and out of your appointment while at the library.
-If you will not have one with you on the day of your appointment, please indicate that you will need to be checked in and out by our staff in the booking form, there is a spot for other comments.
+If you will not have one with you on the day of your appointment, please let the staff member know so he can check you in.

 Patrons must bring their own laptop, phone, paper, pens, or anything they would like to use during their study session.

-Patrons interested in archives, sacred art objects, or rare books should not use the appointment system, but instead work directly with the librarians to determine the condition of the items and see if the items can be scanned.
+Patrons interested in archives, sacred art objects, or rare books should not use the appointment system, but instead work directly with the librarians (email@example.com) to set up at time to visit with the item.

 When you reserve your table, your reservation will be moderated by a member of our staff during weekday, daytime hours.
 After your reservation is approved you will receive a confirmation email with a three-digit number.
 You will need this number to check-in and out of the library.
 If you will not have smartphone or computer with you at your reservation, please write down the confirmation number and table number to be checked in by staff.